 Walsh recommends starting there to find out where donations go, such as screening programs only, surgery costs and living expenses for low-income women.

-Money donated to Komen is earmarked for a variety of initiatives, such as breast cancer research and community programs that provide financial, treatment and social support.
+Money donated to Komen is earmarked for a variety of initiatives, such as breast cancer research and community programs that provide financial aid, treatment, and social support.
 Komen recently launched a directed donation campaign where people can opt to donate to a specific Komen-funded project and see the direct impact their dollars are making.

 Lastly, Walsh stresses the importance of a good campaign story.